dasmithii/imp/README.txt

 Disclaimer

     Note that Imp remains in early-stage development.
-The language, though powerful, is incomplete and quite rough around the edges.
+The language, though usable, is incomplete and quite rough around the edges.
 There are many bugs; documentation is scarce; and API changes ought to be expected.
 Accordingly, serious projects should choose a more mature language to